Function Comparison of Jakarta RESTful Web Services Support /Jakarta RESTful Web Services/HTTP Messaging

 Tip

-Only for Nablarch’s JAX-RS support and HTTP messaging only, click the mark in the table to jump to the description page of the manual.
+Only for Nablarch’s Jakarta RESTful Web Services support and HTTP messaging only, click the mark in the table to jump to the description page of the manual.

 Function comparison (A: Provided B: Partially provided C: Not provided D: Not applicable)